29 Easy Side Hustles That Can Be Done On The Weekend (2023)

 Renting out storage space is a great way to make extra money while creating value for those needing extra storage.
 Neighbor has made this as easy and efficient as possible by becoming the go-to peer-to-peer platform for people renting out their extra space.

 Homeowners can rent out garages, spare rooms, closets, or whatever they have that’s unused—all with minimal effort.
-So set up an account, list your space, set your terms, and start making easy cash immediately.
+So, set up an account, list your space, set your terms, and start making easy cash immediately.

-User reviews rave about the efficiency of Neighbor too.
+User reviews rave about Neighbor’s efficiency, too.
 Josh Robbins, a Neighbor host on Trustpilot, writes: “I started using Neighbor about six months ago in my spare room, and it has been such an awesome experience… I highly recommend checking them out!”

 With positive feedback like this coming from former renters and hosts alike, there’s no doubt that renting out storage space through Neighbor is the way to go if you want to earn some pretty sweet extra cash.